An alert profile is created to set the thresholds for generating alerts. The parameters to be set for creating an alert profile are:

 You can customize the "From Address" from the mail server settings in Settings page.

 The new alert profile is created and activated.
-The system watches the utilization, volume, speed, and packets, and raises alarms when the specified conditions are met.
+The system watches the utilization and raises alarms when the specified conditions are met.

 |Only one alert is generated for a specified time duration.
 For example, say for a particular interface, the threshold is set as 60% and number of times is set as 3 times and the time duration is set as 30 minutes.
 Now lets assume that the utilization in that interface goes above 60% and stays above it.
 Then in 3 minutes, the above conditions will be met and an alert will be generated.
 The next alert will NOT be generated after 6 minutes, but only in the 33rd minute, if the condition persists.
 Thus for the specified 30 minutes time duration, only one alarm is generated.
 This is designed to avoid a lot of repetitive mail traffic.|